CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 You can specify four options when creating NetQ configuration profiles:

-- Basic: Assign a VRF and enable or disable what just happened (WJH) feature
+- Basic: Assign a VRF, and enable or disable what just happened (WJH) feature
-- Advanced: Set logging level and  enable or disable CPU limit feature
+- Advanced: Set logging level, and enable or disable CPU limit feature

 To create a profile: